mike-leo-k/intro-to-im/june 2/README.md

 ## Challenges/Discoveries
 * Using the rotate() function within the for() loop proved more challenging than I thought, but I was able to manipulate it satisfactorily after reading up on its Reference page.
+* The random() function generates decimal numbers as well, which aren't accepted in RGB values, so I truncated it by adding (int) before each random() function.
+* Playing around with the sin() function and observing the effects of multiplicative and additive factors was actually quite interesting.